Sixteen Candles: Proposed sequel

-In 2003, USA Network was reportedly developing a sequel to the film.
+In 2003, USA Network was reportedly developing a sequel to the film produced by Buffy Shutt and Kathy Jones.
 In 2005, Ringwald was said to be producing a sequel after having turned down previous offers.
 "I couldn't see how it would work.
 Now, it seems right."

 By 2008, Ringwald was campaigning for the sequel, but said she was uncomfortable doing the film without the involvement of Hughes who, at that point, was not interested.
 Hughes died in 2009.

-In 2022, a project inspired by Sixteen Candles titled 15 Candles entered development for Peacock.
-It is executive produced by Selena Gomez along with writers/executive producers Tanya Saracho and Gabriela Revilla Lugo.
+In March 2022, it was announced that Peacock was developing a comedy series titled 15 Candles, described as a reimagining of the film while focusing on four Latina leads.
+Selena Gomez, Tanya Saracho, and Gabriela Revilla Lugo are credited as executive producers.
+The project aims to pay homage to Sixteen Candles while introducing a fresh perspective and storylines.